yetibot/yetibot/README.md

 See [CONTRIBUTING](CONTRIBUTING.md).

-## Roadmap
+## Road map

 Yetibot has been undergoing continuous improvement since its inception.
-These are the immediate priorities, in addition to any bugfixes.
+These are the immediate priorities, in addition to any bug fixes.
 Feedback and contributions are very welcome!

 - [ ] Write docs on how to develop Yetibot